• Print

 Long-Run Inflation Expectations

 Professional forecasters’ long-run inflation expectations overreact to news and exhibit persistent, predictable biases in forecast errors.
-A model incorporating overconfidence in private information and a persistent expectations bias—which generates persistent forecast errors across most forecasters—accounts for these two features of the data, offering a valuable tool for studying long-run inflation expectations.
+An imperfect information model incorporating overconfidence in private information and persistent expectations bias — which generates persistent forecast errors — accounts for these two features of the data, offering a valuable tool for studying long-run inflation expectations.
 Our analysis highlights substantial, time-varying heterogeneity in forecasters’ responses to public information, with sensitivity declining across all forecasters when monetary policy is constrained by the effective lower bound.
-The model provides a framework to evaluate whether policymakers’ communicated inflation paths are consistent with anchored long-run expectations.
+The model serves as a framework for evaluating, in real time, whether the inflation paths communicated by policymakers are consistent with long-run expectations remaining anchored at the central bank’s target.

 Working papers are not edited, and all opinions and errors are the responsibility of the author(s).
 The views expressed do not necessarily reflect the views of the Federal Reserve Bank of Chicago or the Federal Reserve System.